hetvidoshi22/hetvidoshi22/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👯 I’m looking to collaborate on **data analysis projects and Machine Learning Projects**
+- 👯 I’m looking to collaborate on **Data Analysis and Machine Learning Projects**

 - 💡 **Eager to collaborate** on impactful projects and connect with like minded.